-Clear Spring farm is home to Jericho, a 20-year-old Native Trim Tibetan Yak.
-Jericho is no ordinary yak.
-He has been awarded the title of Longest Yak Horns In The World, measuring a whooping 126 inches long from tip to tip and 10 inches circumference.
+Clear Spring farm was home to Jericho, a 20-year-old Native Trim Tibetan Yak, before his passing.
+Jericho was no ordinary yak.
+He was awarded the title of Longest Yak Horns In The World, measuring a whooping 126 inches long from tip to tip and 10 inches circumference.

 WCCO-TV’s “Finding Minnesota” Features Clear Spring Farm’s